Arslanas/PlayM/README.md

 ### Installation
 Archive with sample playblasts and sequence of images you can download from [here](https://drive.google.com/open?id=1ZvIx35oriZtv5wtaGvU4Hx-YVghOmUvW).
 Copy folder `assets` from archive to `resources`.
-UI test are using`assets/sample` folder for searching images.
+UI tests are using`assets/sample` folder for searching images.

 ### Contact
 Arslan - [ovezberdyevarslan@gmail.com]()